vivizuma/odin-web-scraper/knowledge-check.md

 * Explain what main is in git push origin main.
 * Explain the two-stage system that Git uses to save files.
 * How do you check the status of your current repository?
-* How do you add files to the staging area in git?
+* How do you add files to the staging area in Git?
 * How do you commit the files in the staging area and add a descriptive message?
 * How do you push your changes to your repository on GitHub?
 * How do you look at the history of your previous commits?